Sunday of Week 6 of Easter (Year B)

 Love is not a question of keeping rules and commandments.
 Love is a way of life.
 It is an internal attitude which influences every single thing we do and say and think.

 The most important thing is not that I am very clever, very successful, very rich, very famous… The most important thing is that I am someone who really loves.
-When I genuinely love others, there will always be some who cannot love me back but there will be others who will really respond in love.
+When I genuinely love others, there will always be some who do not love me back, but there will be others who will really respond in love.
 And it may be that my love has empowered them to be loving too.
+To be able to reach out in love and to experience being loved is God’s greatest grace.